theradest1/Universal-Multiplayer-2/Docs.md

 - Check if variable exists:
   - UM2_Variable.getNetworkVariable(string name)
   - returns null if a global variable with that name doesn't exist
+- Setting a callback function:
+  - triggers when the variable's value is set
+  - UM2_Variables.addVarCallback(string variableName, Action<object> methodToCall)

 ### Object based Variables:
 - Uses: